angrybacon/doomsday-wiki/markdown/articles/2021/08/22/Non-blue-fair-decks.md

 The Hogaak matchup can be pretty tricky, because they have two ways to kill you, either with damage or with mill.
 They don't even have to completely mill your 60 cards, the pure on board threat of milling us is often enough to make a kill with Doomsday impossible.
 There are two iterations of Hogaak, a jund version and BUG one.
 The BUG versions is scarier by far, thanks to Hedron Crab.
 Speed is the only way to beat Hogaak, they are just to explosive to give them time and you don't want to play against Hedron Crab and a uncracked Fetchlands.
+But sometimes you have to be very carefull when you want to cast Doomsday but with no option to win on the same turn.
+Bloodghasts will always have haste after you resolved Doomsday, so try to evaluate the damage they can put out after you resolved Doomsday and passed the turn.
 They don't play any sideboard hate for Doomsday, but countermagic is still very important to keep them in check and protect your combo.

 #### Post Doomsday

-Because Hogaak plays no interaction, you can build Brainstorm piles when ever you can.
+Because Hogaak plays no cards to interact with you on the stack, outside of Hedron Crab + Fetchland.
+So you can build Brainstorm piles when ever you have the resources to do so.
 Should you have to pass the turn, make sure you have answers at your disposal.

 ## Madness